Margaret Thatcher in a British tank during a visit to British forces in Fallingbostel, Germany, September 17, 1986

 "We are strong partners in trade and defence.
 We share great strategic interests," she said.

 Regarding Saudi Arabia's human rights record, Thatcher was silent.
 "I have no intention of meddling in that country's internal affairs," she insisted.
 "It is one of my firmest beliefs that although there are certain basic standards and goals we should expect from every member of the international community, the precise pace and approach must reflect different societies' cultural, social, economic and historical backgrounds.
 And Saudi Arabia, in particular, is a complex society which Westerners do not often fully comprehend."

 Again, without even the slightest hint of irony, Thatcher - in the very same speech - noted, "It is the surest signal to other dictators that the West lacks the resolve to defend justice.
 We have yet to see its full consequences — our lack of effective action will return to haunt us."
 She was talking about Bosnia.

 P.W.
 Botha and Thatcher, 1984

-, alongside Ronald Reagan, to back sanctions against the Apartheid regime in South Africa.
-"In my view, isolation will lead only to an increasingly negative and intransigent attitude in the part of white South African," she said
+While Thatcher maintained throughout her political career that she "loathe[d] apartheid and everything connected with it," she referred to Nelson Mandela and the African National Congress, as "a typical terrorist organization" and refused, alongside Ronald Reagan, to back sanctions against the Apartheid regime in South Africa.
+"In my view, isolation will lead only to an increasingly negative and intransigent attitude in the part of white South African," she said in December 1977.

 Botha waged aggressive military campaigns in Angola and Mozambique and sent "commando units across the borders into Botswana, Zimbabwe, Swaziland and Lesotho to attack and bomb South African refugees."
 Under his leadership, the detention and execution of political activists increased.